 👉🏽 RELATED POST: 22 Ways to Be Your Best Self

 A skincare routine for breakouts should include an exfoliator two or three times a week to promote cell turnover.
-This is crucial for preventing new pimples, promoting healing of existing ones, and for fading scars from prior breakouts.
+This is crucial for preventing new pimples, promoting the healing of existing ones, and fading scars from prior breakouts.